mdn/content/files/en-us/web/css/text-wrap/index.md

 - `nowrap`
   - : Text does not wrap across lines and will overflow its containing element rather than break onto a new line.
 - `balance`
   - : Text is wrapped across lines in a way that best balances the number of characters on each line, enhancing layout quality and legibility.
-Because the underlying algorithm is computationally expensive, this only works with 4 wrapped lines or less, meaning that it is useful for cases such as headings or pull quotes.
+Because the underlying algorithm is computationally expensive, this only works with a limited number of lines (the Chromium implementation uses 4 wrapped lines or less), meaning that it is useful for cases such as headings or pull quotes.
 - `pretty`
-  - : Results in the same behavior as `wrap`, except that the user agent will use a slower algorithm that favors a better layout over speed.
-This is intended for body copy where good typography is favored over performance (for example the last line is expected to be a bit shorter than the average line).
+  - : Results in the same behavior as `wrap`, except that the user agent will use a slower algorithm that favors better layout over speed.
+This is intended for body copy where good typography is favored over performance (for example, the last line is expected to be a bit shorter than the average line, and the number of typographic orphans should be kept to a minimum).
 - `stable`
-  - : Results in the same behavior as `wrap`, except that lines after the first one are not considered by the algorithm when making break decisions, to keep the text layout as stable as possible when context changes on the fly.
-This is intended for containers where the text is editable, and you don't want the editing cursor jumping around as text is added or removed due to the algorithm recalculating the wrapping.
+  - : Results in the same behavior as `wrap`, except that subsequent lines are not considered by the algorithm when making break decisions, to keep the text layout as stable as possible when content changes on the fly.
+So for example, line 1 breaking is not affected by changes on lines 2 and later, line 2 breaking is not affected by changes on lines 3 and later, etc. This is intended for containers where the text is editable — you don't want the editing cursor jumping around as text is added or removed due to the algorithm recalculating the wrapping.

 ## Formal definition